+Performance Days, a fabric fair, has announced that finite resources and endless mountains of rubbish set the tone of its upcoming 25th edition.
 Closing the loop means nothing is wasted, not even time, as recycled clothing gets recycled again and again.
-In keeping with this topic, the trade fair organizers are planning expert discussion panels to help present the facts as well as visions of the future.
-Look for materials such as fibers from recycled PET bottles, recyclable mono-component materials or blends, and shirts that decompose to biomass in a "Cradle-to-Cradle" approach.
+The organisers are planning expert discussion panels to present the facts as well as visions for future.

+The organisers suggested that one can expect the corresponding displays of sustainable materials, chosen by the Performance forum jury.
+Look for materials such as fibres from recycled PET bottles, recyclable mono-component materials or blends and shirts that decompose to biomass in a "Cradle-to-Cradle" approach.
-• "Nothing to Waste - Closing the Loop" is open to the public at the Messe München fairgrounds and as a Digital Fair online starting on December 9-10, 2020.

-The Performance Days trade fair has chosen a new Focus Topic that concerns not only our own industry.
+"Nothing to Waste - Closing the Loop" is open to the public at the Messe München fairgrounds and as a digital fair online starting on December 9-10, 2020.
+The Performance Days trade fair has chosen a new focus topic that concerns not only its own industry.
 The textile industry has long been achieving more efficient production by recycling its own waste products and using recycled materials from outside the industry, for example, PET-bottles.

-Nevertheless, textiles exist alongside glass, paper, metal, and plastics as a separate branch of waste management.

-- Despite ambitious efforts at recycling by the waste and textile industries, the efficient use of textile waste as a resource remains a challenge. - Compounding this challenge are the difficulties caused by a global world: production, consumers, and disposal sites are miles apart, shared expert knowledge about the other industries is lacking, and international standards and political support are nearly non-existent.
+Nevertheless, textiles exist alongside glass, paper, metal and plastics as a separate branch of waste management.
+Despite ambitious efforts at recycling by the waste and textile industries, the efficient use of textile waste as a resource remains a challenge.
+Compounding this challenge are the difficulties caused by a global world: production, consumers, and disposal sites are miles apart, shared expert knowledge about the other industries is lacking and international standards and political support are nearly non-existent.